5G Network Slicing

 White Space refers to the unused broadcasting frequencies in the wireless spectrum.
-Television networks leave gaps between channels for buffering purposes, and this space in the wireless spectrum is similar to what is used for 4G and so it can be used to deliver widespread broadband internet.
+Television networks leave gaps between channels for buffering purposes, and this space in the wireless spectrum is similar to what is used for 4G and so it can be used to deliver widespread broadband internet with spectrum sharing techniques.

 An unmanned aerial vehicle, commonly known as a drone, is an aircraft without a human pilot aboard.

 A UE is a piece of end-user hardware such as a smartphone or modem that can connect to the cellular network.

 Ultra-high frequency (UHF) is the ITU designation for radio frequencies in the range between 300 MegaHertz (MHz) and 3 GigaHertz (GHz), also known as the decimetre band as the wavelengths range from 10cm to 1m.

 Universal Software Radio Peripheral (USRP) is a range of software-defined radios designed and sold by Ettus Research and its parent company, National Instruments.